-Kaskaskia College and Mater Dei Catholic High School have teamed up to offer the students of Mater Dei an opportunity to get a jump start in college.
-The Dual Credit program provides for qualified high school students to begin experiencing the academic rigors of college course work while still in high school.
-In addition to receiving credit towards high school graduation for selected courses, students will have the opportunity to receive college credit for the same course work through Kaskaskia College.
-Each dual credit course will have its own requirements for student enrollment in the course.
+Kaskaskia College and Mater Dei Catholic High School have partnered to offer Mater Dei students an opportunity to experience the academic rigor of college course work and to earn college credit while still enrolled at Mater Dei.
+Specifically, for applicable courses offered through Mater Dei, students will earn credit at Mater Dei and at Kaskaskia College.
+Each dual credit course will have its own requirements for student enrollment.
 Mater Dei will have the final decision on a student's placement.